byteManiak/Qt-Shader-IDE/README.md

-# Qt Fragment Shader IDE
+# Qt Shader IDE
-This is a simple GLSL fragment shader IDE that I'm writing in Qt (and thus, inherently, C++) and a bit of OpenGL, mostly for educational purposes.
+This is a GLSL shader IDE that I'm writing in Qt (and thus, inherently, C++) and a bit of OpenGL, mostly for educational purposes.

 ## To do
 - [ ] Add ability to manage .glsl files.